Santa Clara plays in WCC Tournament against the Loyola Marymount

 Paradise, Nevada; Friday, 3 p.m.
 EST

-The Broncos’ record in WCC play is 8-12, and their record is 6-4 in non-conference games.
-Santa Clara ranks seventh in the WCC with 29.0 points per game in the paint led by Kaya Ingram averaging 8.0.
+The Broncos are 8-12 against WCC opponents and 6-4 in non-conference play.
+Santa Clara is third in the WCC with 24.6 defensive rebounds per game led by Olivia Pollerd averaging 5.3.

-The Lions are 7-13 against WCC teams.
-Loyola Marymount ranks sixth in the WCC shooting 31.4% from 3-point range.
+The Lions are 7-13 against WCC opponents.
+Loyola Marymount has a 4-1 record in games decided by less than 4 points.

 Santa Clara is shooting 40.2% from the field this season, 3.5 percentage points lower than the 43.7% Loyola Marymount allows to opponents.
 Loyola Marymount averages 6.6 made 3-pointers per game this season, 0.9 more makes per game than Santa Clara allows.

-TOP PERFORMERS: Olivia Pollerd is scoring 16.4 points per game with 6.4 rebounds and 2.3 assists for the Broncos.
-Ingram is averaging 12.2 points and 4.6 rebounds while shooting 35.8% over the past 10 games.
+TOP PERFORMERS: Pollerd is scoring 16.4 points per game and averaging 6.4 rebounds for the Broncos.
+Alana Goodchild is averaging 1.2 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Broncos: 5-5, averaging 62.0 points, 29.5 rebounds, 14.6 assists, 6.2 steals and 3.3 blocks per game while shooting 41.0% from the field.
 Their opponents have averaged 62.2 points per game.